-It is a misconception that all the depressed people have a dreary personality.
+It is a misconception that all depressed people have a dreary personality.
 The social construction of depression deviates from the medical notion of illness.
-Moreover, the stigma associated with depression has compelled people living with depression to pretend like everything’s okay and they have a happening life.
+Moreover, the stigma associated with depression and other mental illnesses has compelled people living with depression to pretend like everything’s okay and they have a happening life.

 2. They may have abandonment issues.

-They blame themselves and feel guilty of things not done and assume that they are terrible enough for someone they love to handle.
-They withdraw themselves and make efforts to not be a burden for those closest to them.
+They blame themselves and feel guilty for things not done and assume that they are terrible enough to be handled by someone they love.
+They withdraw themselves and make efforts to not be a burden to those closest to them.

 3. They can be pros at “cover-up” stories.